drjekyllthemes/themes/QUICKREF.md

-site.time           --  The current time (when you run the jekyll command) site.pages          --  A list of all Pages site.posts          --  A reverse chronological list of all Posts site.related_posts  --  If the page being processed is a Post, this contains a list of up to ten related Posts.
+site.time           --  The current time (when you run the jekyll command) site.pages          --  A list of all Pages site.posts          --  A reverse chronological list of all Posts site.related_posts  --  If the page processed is a Post, this contains a list of up to ten related Posts.
                         By default, these are low quality but fast to compute.
                         For high quality but slow to compute results, run the jekyll command with the --lsi (latent semantic indexing) option.